luketimothyjones/s3-site-size/README.md

 # S3 Site Size

-A WordPress plugin that allows various ways of displaying aite sizes of child sites hosted on AWS S3.
+A WordPress plugin that provides several methods for displaying the amount of storage space used by child sites hosted on AWS S3.

 ----